Giant Rose, 1200mm, John Lewis, "Alice in Wonderland"

 Inspired by Alice in Wonderland, it comprises of 22 roses of a dimension that spans between 850mm/120mm for the largest elements, 70 bendable leaves and two headdresses for the store’s mannequins.

 Berries made in polystyrene, hand painted using enamels and with added snow effects

 A large scale decoration project for Hotel’s foyer, with over 650 single elements, leaves, winter berries and center flowers in sculpted polystyrene all painted by

 hand and airbrush.

-The contemporary and geometric design has been planned on the use of two distinctive palettes, a cold and a warm one, together with the implementation of Perspex rods.
+The contemporary and geometric design has been planned on the use of two distinctive palettes, a cold and a warm one, together with the implementation of acrylic rods.
 The festive mood was created by using hundreds of micro LED’s mounted on each section.

 Design & Creation of a paper installation for Shiseido marketing campaign, which took place at the Ice Tank Studio, London.